 3.3.
-Study 3: The effectiveness of a virtual-reality attentional control assessment task in predicting symptoms of anxiety/depression, as compared with classical computerized neuropsychological and attention bias assessment procedures
+Study 3: The effectiveness of a attentional bias assessment task in predicting symptoms of anxiety/depression

 Anxiety and depression disorders represent the most prevalent categories of mental health problems, with a minimum of 8.2% worldwide prevalence for anxiety disorders and 6.6% for depression, as of 2019 (Twenge & Joiner, 2020).
 Moreover, when confronted with disruptions to daily life, such as the recent COVID-19 pandemic, it has been shown that these numbers increase more than three-fold, 29.4% for anxiety and 24.9% for depression (Twenge & Joiner, 2020).